diego-aslz/gtl/README.md

 To run the tests, simply call `yarn test` and it'll run the scenarios.

+## Starting the App

+Just call `yarn start`.

+## Folders Structure

+* `features`: here are our test files.
+* `src/components`: here we put all the app components.
+* `src/image`: images used by our stylesheets.
+* `src/repositories`: repositories and data storage related files.
+* `src/styles`: SCSS and CSS files.

 ## Stylesheets

 This project uses Sass to generate its CSS.
-Style files are inside `src/styles` and images are in `src/images`.

 If you are to change any style you'll need to recompile the final CSS, which is stored in `src/styles/app.css`.
 To do that, just call `yarn watch-css`, which will recompile it and monitor for further changes.
 Once you're done changing styles, just hit Ctrl + C to stop watching.

-## Starting the App

-Just call `yarn start`.

 ## Database